 Given the huge problem of food waste going to landfills, HomeBiogas could drastically reduce your household’s carbon footprint.
 Not only does this appliance prevent methane emissions related to food rotting in landfills, which includes cooked food, meat and fish, but it can provide up to three hours’ worth of gas for cooking, ultimately replacing natural gas that might otherwise be fracked, and, an added bonus, the remains from your HomeBiogas make an excellent fertilizer.

 The team is already at $59,673 of their $75,000 goal and their campaign rewards include an option to get a unit for yourself, or to donate a unit to communities in either Kenya or Puerto Rico.

 This portable appliance is perfect for every lifestyle, as someone who travels full time in a RV I can set up and store away a HomeBiogas easily, use my food waste to create propane for my kitchen and refrigerator to run on, while reducing my carbon footprint and cutting down my costs on natural gas.

-Consider donating to their Kickstarter by clicking here and reap the rewards of a cleaner less polluted future!
+Consider donating to their campaign here and reap the rewards of a cleaner less polluted future!